wasp-lang/wasp/web/docs/language/features.md

 #### `userEntity: entity` (required)
 Entity which represents the user.

-#### `externalAuthEntity: entity` (optional)
-Entity which associates a user with some external authentication provider.
-We currently offer support for Google and GitHub.
-See the sections on [Social Login Providers](#social-login-providers-oauth-20) for more info.

 #### `methods: dict` (required)
 List of authentication methods that Wasp app supports.
 Currently supported methods are:
 * `usernameAndPassword`: authentication with a username and password.
 See [here](#username-and-password) for more.